 Whatever you do, you will be helping the environment and hopefully saving some money as well.
 Visit www.loveyourclothes.com (link opens on new window) for lots of advice and ideas on extending the lifespan of your clothes.

-You can get regular updates and waste reduction ideas by liking our Facebook page (link opens on new window) or visit the following links:
+You can get regular updates and waste reduction ideas by visiting the following links: